Texas and Pacific 610: First retirement

-In January 1951, after Fort Worth city mayor F. Edgar Deen requested to Vollmer that the T&P preserve a steam locomotive, Vollmer had No. 610 withheld from scrapping and donated to Amon G. Carter, a local publisher and board chairman of the Southwestern Exposition and Fat Stock Show.
+In January 1951, after Fort Worth city mayor F. Edgar Deen requested to Vollmer that the T&P preserve a steam locomotive, Vollmer had No. 610 withheld from scrapping and donated to Amon G. Carter, a local publisher, art collector, and board chairman of the Southwestern Exposition and Fat Stock Show.
 Carter then donated No. 610 to the Southwestern Exposition, and arrangements were made to relocate the I-1AR to the exposition grounds near the Will Rogers Memorial Coliseum, with the Frisco Railway providing a spur line for the locomotive to enter the new display site.
 On January 27, No. 610 was put on static display at the show grounds, and a dedication ceremony was held in which the locomotive was named after humorist and commentator Will Rogers.

 Following the ceremony, vandals began to remove parts from No. 610, but in 1952, Carter had a fence propped up around the locomotive for protection, and the exposition spent $500 to replace the missing parts.
 In 1955, No. 610 became the last remaining example of T&P's 2-10-4 fleet, since the rest of the 600 locomotives had been scrapped; I-1BR Class No. 638, which had been on static display at the State Fair of Texas in Dallas since December 1949, was scrapped after being heavily vandalized.
 Amon Carter died the same year, and without his protection, No. 610 was slowly tarnished by the outdoor elements in ensuing years.
+F. Edgar Deen also died in 1967.
 By 1968, both the Southwestern Exposition and Fat Stock Show and the city of Fort Worth had disavowed ownership of No. 610 as they were unable to maintain the locomotive.